-I never imagined I would be washing his dishes: the remains of some crusty casserole, six or eight months old, a mystery Tupperware, a rimmed teacup.
+I never imagined I would be washing his dishes: the remains of some crusty casserole, six or eight months old; a mystery Tupperware; a rimmed teacup.
 I’m sure that if he had could have known that I, a woman he met only once, would be cleaning up after him, he may have taken care of the mess himself.
 Or maybe not.
 Maybe a century-old man only needs one plate and one cup, and maybe he relishes in leaving the rest of them dirty.
 Maybe he feels he’s cleaned enough dishes in his life and gets a kick out of the idea of some family member, some hired worker, some stranger doing it for him.
 I don’t really know what he thought or what kind of man he was because our time only barely intersected.
 Ben Jaros lived in one home each of his 98 years and I have now passed one of mine in that same house.
 His house.
 My house.
 Home.

 Some time passed.
 I did the usual apartment search, but fear or indecision or fate kept me from making any choices.
-In February, my job ended so my income plummeted and I was cheated out of $2,00o of savings on a Craigslist scam.
+In February, my job ended so my income plummeted and I was cheated out of $2,000 of savings on a Craigslist scam.
 I had to move at the end of the month and things were getting desperate.
 With no assurances that I could or would buy it, the relatives of a stranger let me move into their beloved family home.

-I counted five different types of electrical outlets, but none that could plug in my modern appliances.
-There were ostentatious ship-themed scones and a tacky nautical mural plastered directly into the wall.
+I counted five different types of electrical outlets, but almost none that could plug in my appliances.
+There were ostentatious ship-themed sconces and a tacky nautical mural plastered directly into the wall.
 There were bedpans and buckets and bags of clothes and vacuums all around the house.
-I washed the old dishes and wondered how the hell I had ended up there.
+Every surface was thick with dust.
+I cleaned and, when I emptied the heavy vacuum filter, I saw the dust and hair and skin cells of people who were no longer living falling away.
+I hand-washed the crusty dishes filling the kitchen sink and wondered how the hell I had ended up there.